RobinHerbots/Inputmask/README.md

 ### Allowed HTML-elements
 - `<input type="text">`
 - `<input type="tel">`
+- `<input type="password">`
 - `<div contenteditable="true">` (and all others supported by contenteditable)
+- `<textarea>`
 - any html-element (mask text content or set maskedvalue with jQuery.val)

+The allowed input types are defined in the supportsInputType option.
+You may add extra types as you which, ex: number, be aware that those input types will not always work as they restrict the input already. ([input-type-ref])

 ### Default masking definitions
 - `9` : numeric